Custom Made Devices

 Manufacturers of custom-made devices shall:

-- Shall establish, document, implement and maintain, keep up to date and continually improve a quality management system.
+- Establish, document, implement and maintain, keep up to date and continually improve a quality management system.
 (Article 10.9)

 - Draw up Statement that the device conforms to the general safety and performance requirements (MDR 2017/745 – Annex XIII – section 1)